 CiTi provides on-site and center-based training for employees through our Workforce Development (CoSer 894) services.
 Work Keys assessments may be included in these services, which measure a range of hard and soft skills relevant to any occupation, at any level, across industries.
 Assessments include applied math, graphic literacy, workplace documents, applied technology, business writing, workplace observation, fit and talent.
-The ACT[®] Work Keys System helps students make a stronger transition to postsecondary institutions and employers.
+The ACT® Work Keys System helps students make a stronger transition to postsecondary institutions and employers.

-Successful completion of Work Keys assessments in applied math, graphic literacy and workplace documents can lead to earning a National Career Readiness Certificate (NCRC[®]) verifying foundational workplace skills.
-In addition, WorkKeys assessments are approved as an alternative assessment for the Career Development Occupational Studies (CDOS) standard.
+Successful completion of Work Keys assessments in applied math, graphic literacy and workplace documents can lead to earning a National Career Readiness Certificate (NCRC®) verifying foundational workplace skills.
+WorkKeys assessments are approved as an alternative assessment for the CDOS standard.